Package Exports

 A field-level validation function to validate a single field value.
 Returns an

-error if the value is not valid, or undefined
+error if the value is not valid, or undefined if the value is valid.

 validateFields?: string[]

 An array of field names to validate when this field changes.
-If undefined
+If undefined,

 field will have its field-level validation function called when it changes; if